Joining & Eligibility

 Direct Commission Officers (DCOs) are civilians who have special skills needed for military operations.
 These are usually individuals who have earned professional degrees in fields such as medicine, law, religious studies, engineering or intelligence.
 Groups such as the JAG Corps, Chaplain Corps and Medical Corps frequently employ DCOs.

 DCOs are required to attend Officer Indoctrination School (OIS), Officer Development School (ODS) or the Direct Commission Officer Indoctrination Course (DCOIC), depending on which Service they join.
+College graduates who have been exposed to military training through any collegiate-level program may apply for the Coast Guard's Direct Commission Selected School (DCSS) program.
 Regular age limits and requirements may be waived for some of these positions.
 Since the Services’ needs change rapidly, it’s best to speak with a recruiter for up-to-date information about direct commission opportunities.

 There are two non-scholarship paths to becoming an officer to consider.